facebook/react-native-website/docs/flexbox.md

 Both `width` and `height` can take following values:

-- `auto` Is the default Value, Yoga calculates the width/height for the element based on its content, whether that is other children, text, or an image.
+- `auto` Is the **default Value**, React Native calculates the width/height for the element based on its content, whether that is other children, text, or an image.

 - `pixels` Defines the width/height in absolute pixels.
 Depending on other properties set on the Yoga node this may or may not be the final dimension of the node.